-By this point, Auschwitz Birkenau had become the largest and deadliest concentration camp in the Nazi system.
+By this point, Auschwitz Birkenau had become the largest and deadliest Nazi concentration camp.
 Many Jews were transported to Auschwitz from other countries, including France, Belgium, and the Netherlands.

-Several Hungarian Jews were deported to Auschwitz Birkenau, and the gas chambers were operating at full capacity.
-In May and June of 1944, more than 400,000 Hungarian Jews were transported to Auschwitz Birkenau, where most were immediately sent to the gas chambers.
+Several Hungarian Jews were deported to Auschwitz-Birkenau, and the gas chambers in Auschwitz were operating at full capacity.
+In May and June of 1944, more than 400,000 Hungarian Jews were transported to Auschwitz and Birkenau, where most were immediately sent to the gas chambers.
 Some were used as forced laborers, but many died of starvation or disease.

 The Sonderkommandos were Jewish prisoners who were forced to work in gas chambers and crematoria.
 In October 1944, they staged a rebellion and blew up one of the crematoria.
 Most of the rebels were killed, but the rebellion inspired others to resist the Nazis in the final months of the war.

 The Soviet Army arrived at Auschwitz Birkenau on January 27, 1945.
 They found more than 7000 prisoners who were sick, malnourished, and dying.
-Many were too weak to leave the camp and died in the weeks after liberation.
+Many were too weak to leave the camp and died in the weeks after the liberation of Auschwitz.

 The Polish government established the Auschwitz-Birkenau State Museum on the site of the former camp.
 The museum was established to preserve the site and educate visitors about the horrors that took place there.
 The museum includes exhibits on the history of the camp, the victims, and the perpetrators.